shihzhibin/Operations-Research-Applications-and-Implementation/README.md

 * Suppose the retailer purchases only a single product A from the supplier, and the retail price is set by the supplier or the market.
 This problem is to decide the optimal order quantity to `maximize its own expected profit`.
 * The retailer orders `Q units of the product A` from the supplier at a `fixed price` at the beginning of the selling season, then it sells product A to its customers at the `retail price`.
 * There are three cases of the retailer's profit:
+(1) If customer demand is `greater than` Q, then it will pay `the shortage penalty cost` for the unsatisfied demand
+(2) If customer demand is `less than` Q, the retailer will trade the unsold product A for the product it needs on a barter platform
+(3) If there are still some unsold product A after barter exchange, the retailer will dispose of them at a very low price
  *  The notation used in the paper is as follows:
 x: Stochastic demand, a random variable
 f(x): The probability density function of x